-Who is Dave and does he really know cars?
+Who is Dave Tobin and does he really know cars?

 Tobin Motor Works is a specialty car dealership offering sales, consignment and brokerage services for enthusiast and collector cars of all types, especially Mercedes-Benz and other European marques.
-At Tobin Motor Works Dave also offers sales consulting, marketing, appraisals and auction representation of vintage and classic automobiles.
+At Tobin Motor Works Dave also offers sales consulting, marketing, appraisals and auction representation of collectible automobiles.
 He specializes in buying and selling interesting, rare classic and collector cars for clients world wide.

-For years I have read about and researched cars and the companies that manufacture them.
-Cars are what I’m generally thinking about when I go to bed at night, I think about them when I wake up in the morning, they’re what I talk about at dinner parties (just ask my friends) and now they’re what I surround myself with everyday at work.
+“All my life I have read about and researched cars and the companies that manufacture them.
+Cars are what I’m generally thinking about when I go to bed at night, I’m thinking about them when I wake up in the morning, they’re what I talk about at dinner parties (just ask my friends) and now they’re what I surround myself with everyday at work.”

-Growing up there was always a British sports car or two in various stages of completion in our garage.
+Growing up, there was always a British sports car or two in various stages of completion in our garage.
 Car books and magazines littered shelves and coffee tables around the house, we had a full collection of Automobile Quarterly, one would arrive in the mail, well, quarterly, until they stop publishing in the early 2000s.

-As you can see in this photo I grew up with an oil painting of an Alfa Romeo 8C 2300 racing at Le Mans in 1931 hanging in our living room.
-Since this photo was taken it’s been framed, they’ve moved several times over the years, and it still hangs over the mantle in their current home.
+As you can see in this photo I grew up with a Dion Pears oil painting of an Alfa Romeo racing at Le Mans in 1931 hanging in our living room.
+Since this photo was taken it’s been framed, my folks have moved several times over the years, yet it still hangs over the mantle in their current home.